mrgoodsire/AgeofAshes/Session_Notes.md

 A small crowd has formed in front of The Pickled Ear.
 Guards are there around the entrance talking to Roxie.
 Mo' reads her lips and see that she is telling the guard that she wants the Halcyon Brigade to pay for the damages accrued.
 Halcyon approaches her and says we're here to discuss damages with the guard inside the bar.
 We go inside and half the crowd clears.

 Roxie had no idea that tunnel went to the citadel.
-Vox had been using it once a week.
+Voz had been using it once a week.
 She had been paying Roxie to use the door.
 The tunnel had existed there long before she owned this establishment.
 That is all she knows about the tunnel.

 Mo' and Hal confidently believe she is telling the truth.
 Gus is skeptical.
-Roxie hasn't seen Vox in over a week.
+Roxie hasn't seen Voz in over a week.

 Mo' drops a gold under the table and notices Roxie has cooking shoes on with no dirt on the soles.